-The Westchase Livable Center is assisting one of Houston's main population and business centers to remain competitive with other local business districts by promoting it as a true live, work, and play destination.
-The planning effort considered strategies by the public sector that can leverage and bring the private sector to the table in developing mixed-use, walkable places.
+The Westchase Livable Centers Study was a nine month study that focused on helping one of Houston’s main population and business centers remain competitive with other local business districts by promoting it as a true live, work, and play destination.

 Existing residential areas and privately owned superblocks are not pedestrian friendly to access commercial centers, potential open space, or destinations.
 Private property easements and a cost-sharing program will improve the walking environment by increasing public infrastructure.